SAP-samples/cloud-extension-s4hana-business-process/mission/develop-application/README.md

 1. Go back to *Visual Studio Code* and open the terminal (go to the workplace, right click and select Open Integrated Terminal)

-2. Replace your code with reference application code

-Clone the code from our reference application GitHub https://github.com/SAP-samples/cloud-extension-s4hana-business-process.git
+2. Replace your code with reference application code.
+For this clone the code from our reference application GitHub https://github.com/SAP-samples/cloud-extension-s4hana-business-process.git

 ```
 git clone https://github.com/SAP-samples/cloud-extension-s4hana-business-process.git
 ```

-Then copy everything in the directory created (cloud-extension-s4hana-business-process) over to your directory (BpValidationMockS4), replacing the original content.
+3. Then copy everything in the directory created (cloud-extension-s4hana-business-process) over to your directory (BpValidationMockS4), replacing the original content.

-3. Update your GitHub repository

-In a next step update your GitHub repository with the reference application that you have copied over.
+4. In a next step update your GitHub repository with the reference application that you have copied over.

 ```
 git add .